mgeeky/tomcatWarDeployer/README.md

 ### TODO

-* ~~Implement bind & reverse tcp payload functionality~~ as well as some pty to interact with it
+* ~~Implement bind & reverse tcp payload functionality as well as some pty to interact with it~~
-* Finish implementing noconnect and connect functionality
+* ~~Finish implementing noconnect and connect functionality~~
+* Implement sort of communication authentication and encryption/encoding, to prevent flow of plain-text data through the wire/ether
 * Test it on tomcat8